yardentamir2003/DB-systems/exercise2/README.md

 Question 4:
 what is the difference between us to uk shoe size? (men: uk is 1 size smaller, women: uk is 2 size smaller) right now, initialized to NULLs

+Question 11:
+should add shoes with 0 orders to result? right now wrong...